By MusicDistribute

 • Select Apple Music plus whatever other platforms you want

-• Set your release date (at least 3-4 weeks out)
+• Set your release date (at least 3-4 weeks out if you want time for corrections, artist-profile access, and promo setup)

 4. Review Before Submitting Listen to the preview files.
 Check every piece of information twice.
 Mistakes here can delay your release by weeks.